 Sikes referred to himself as the "He Coon" when talking about how he protected his brood of constituents.

 Lawton Chiles used the "He Coon" reference in his final debate with Jeb Bush in the Florida Governor's race in 1994.

 Chiles was behind in the polls and said to Bush during the debate:

 "The old he-coon walks just before the light of day."

-I saw the debate, and Jeb Bush looked puzzled at Chile's coon remark.
+I saw the debate, and Jeb Bush looked puzzled at Chiles's he-coon remark.
 Most viewers were also puzzled.
 Chiles meant that even though he was behind in the polls, he'd make a comeback and win the election.
 And so he did.

 When I first moved to Florida in 1960, I don't think there was a single Republican in any elected position.
-Almost all politicians were Democrats and Florida Crackers in those days.
+Almost all office holders and politicians were Democrats and Florida Crackers in those days.

 The state was run by the "Pork Chop Gang", a powerful group of north Florida and panhandle cracker politicians who controlled the Florida legislature.

-To hear some Florida Cracker language, check out this old video of Governor Charley Johns debating aspiring gubernatorial candidate Leroy Collins.
+To hear some Florida Cracker language, check out this old video of Governor Charley Johns, a pork chopper, debating aspiring gubernatorial candidate Leroy Collins.